netstudio-pl/ePalnik_Arduino/README.md

 # ePalnik_Arduino
 This application is used to control fireplace from mobile devices via Bluetooth.
-Content for Arduino board or Atmega uC
+Contents for Arduino board or Atmega uC